nmajor/nmajor-src/_drafts/_posts/express-js-with-es6-and-babel.md

       }
     ...

-As you can see this build script removes and recreates any existing `build` folder, and then runs the command `babel -d ./build ./bin/www -s` which
+As you can see this build script removes and recreates any existing `build` folder, and then runs the command `babel --out-dir ./build --source-maps --copy-files ./app` which compiles all the javascript files and copies any other files  into the `build` folder.
+Checkout [this page](https://babeljs.io/docs/usage/cli/) for more info on how the babel command works.

+You may want to add the `build` folder to your `.gitignore`.

+Then the last thing to do is to change the start script to look like this:

+    "start": "node ./app/bin/www"

+And we are good to go.

+Just make sure you run `npm run build` as part of any deployment into production.